-Shariq Siddiqui has a Ph.D. in philanthropic studies from the IU Lilly Family School of Philanthropy.
-He also has a J.D. from the McKinney School of Law at Indiana University and is licensed to practice law in the state of Indiana.
-He also holds a B.A. in history from the University of Indianapolis and an M.A. in philanthropic studies from the IU Lilly Family School of Philanthropy.
+Dr. Shariq Siddiqui is an Assistant Professor of Philanthropic Studies and Director of the Muslim Philanthropy Initiative at the Indiana University Lilly Family School of Philanthropy.
+Shariq has a Ph.D. and M.A. in Philanthropic Studies from the Lilly Family School of Philanthropy.
+He also has a JD from the McKinney School of Law at Indiana University and holds a B.A. in History from the University of Indianapolis.

 - Introduction to Philanthropic Studies

 - Civil Society and Philanthropy

 - Islam in America

 - Introduction to Labor Studies